-Celebrations may be in order for Mid Penn Bancorp, Inc. (NASDAQ:MPB) shareholders, with the analysts delivering a significant upgrade to their statutory estimates for the company.
-Consensus estimates suggest investors could expect greatly increased statutory revenues and earnings per share (EPS) increased, with their view clearly much more bullish on the company's business prospects.
+Celebrations may be in order for Chesapeake Energy Corporation (NASDAQ:CHK) shareholders, with the analysts delivering a significant upgrade to their statutory estimates for the company.
+The consensus statutory numbers for both revenue and earnings per share (EPS) increased, with their view clearly much more bullish on the company's business prospects.

 The Bottom Line